armadaproject/armada/docs/scheduler.md

 jobs per second.
 At this throughput, filling an empty cluster would take 10 minutes.

-The 99-th percentile time from job submission to the job being available for scheduling should be at most 1 minute (i.e., one tenth of the average job runtime).
+The 99-th percentile latency from job submission to the job being available for scheduling should be at most 1 minute (i.e., one tenth of the average job runtime).

 Overall average cluster utilisation should be at least 90%.
 We do not target 100% to allow for making room for scheduling large jobs.